For quite a while now we’ve been considering buying a new car.

 Having only had Vauxhall cars in the past, getting used to driving a different brand wasn’t as hard as I thought it might be.

-The technology in the car is a bit overwhelming at first because a great many things are controlled via the central console.
+The technology in the car is a bit overwhelming at first because the central console is where you control everything.

-But you soon get the hang of where everything is.
+But you soon get the hang of it.

-I thought it might feel weird not having the speedometer directly in front of me might feel a bit odd too.
+I thought it might feel weird not having the speedometer directly in front of me.

 It’s actually located in the panoramic console which is slightly to the left of the driver.